 - Expression of interest (EOI) form due by

-- Electronic poster submissions for both competitions are due by noon on Monday 12 September 2016
+- Electronic poster submissions are due by noon on Monday 11 September 2017

 Why a poster?

 Posters are a great way to present your research to a wide audience in a short amount of time.

 They should have enough detail to be of interest to passers-by on their own but not so much text that you scare off your potential audience.
 Posters should briefly describe your research for you when you can't be present; however, they are also a really useful way of starting more in-depth conversations about your research during a conference poster session (perhaps with a future Honours or PhD supervisor, employer, or collaborator!).

 Because poster sessions are usually more informal than conference talks and you are usually discussing your research with people either in small groups or one-to-one, you can get some really useful feedback on your work.
 Also, it's not uncommon for discussions to continue after the official poster session finishes and for you to make useful contacts you might not otherwise meet at a large conference.